Religious Education: K-8

 Many BFM members donated to Comfort Cases, both through the monthly Social Concerns box (which collected over $750) and directly to the organization.

-BFM's youth sponsored a toy drive for A Wider Circle's Holiday Program in December 2020.
+BFM's youth sponsored a toy drive for A Wider Circle's Holiday Program in December 2020 and 2021.

 In early July 2020, the BFM students and their families visited Manna Food Center and dropped off about 660 pounds of donations that they collected from BFM friends and families.